Last Updated on August 22, 2021

 It seems romantic to just pull up, park and check-in, but accommodation fills up quickly, leaving you with some of the less-desirable options especially in popular spots like Flagstaff, the base for Grand Canyon explorations, where hotels and motels tend to fill up quickly, especially during vacation times.
 In Chinle, the closest town to Canyon de Chelly, there were only a couple of motels with the next accommodation hundreds of miles away – we ended up overpaying A LOT there because we hadn’t booked in advance.
 In the towns where we booked prior to arrival, we always got a better deal using hotel comparison websites.

 Also, don’t rule out vacation rentals.
 Whether you’re traveling alone or with a couple of girlfriends, this option can easily rival the price of hotels, but with much more space and amenities.
 With some of the great available rentals in Arizona, you might even want to pause your road trip for a weekend, just to enjoy all they have to offer.
+And if you’re planning to go out at night, leave the car at your hotel / Airbnb and use a local taxi service.
+If you’re taking the trip to celebrate a special occasion, a birthday or a bachelorette party for example, consider living it up and renting a party bus in Mesa AZ for an evening to hit the town in style.

 3. Plan in an extra couple of hours for each day of driving